Search

 Transfers at DEL

-I know from personal experience that it can take 30 minutes or longer just to travel between Terminal 1 and Terminal 2/3, whether by taxi or free airport shuttle bus.
+I know from personal experience that it can take 20-25 minutes to travel between Terminal 1 and Terminal 2/3, whether by taxi or free airport shuttle bus.
 Plus, once you reach your destination terminal, you’ll need to clear security (and, if you’re travelling internationally, passport control).
-As a result, I recommend giving yourself a minimum window of four hours in the event that you will need to transfer between Terminals 1 and 3.
+As a result, I recommend giving yourself a minimum window of four hours if you need to transfer between Terminals 1 and 3.

 Navigating security lines at DEL